 Book Now: Check deals on Booking.com

-This place is really famous on Instagram because of its rooftop (and therefore expensive), but famous doesn’t always mean the best.
-Personally, I prefer Ottoman cave suites but you can have a look at Sultan Cave suites too.
+This place is really famous on Instagram because of its stunning rooftop and is therefore expensive.
+Keep in mind that famous doesn’t always mean the best.
+Personally, I loved Ottoman cave suites but you can have a look at Sultan Cave suites too.

 Location: This hotel is on an elevated part of main Goreme town center, so wear comfortable shoes.